1apdeveloper/mn-setup/README.md

 externalip=IP-address
 #----
 ```
-save this file by pressing CONTROL+O
+save this file by pressing CONTROL+O and press enter
-press enter
 close this file by pressing CONTROL+X

 # start the vps server with